kud1ing/freundchen/README.md

 * [ ] Ctrl+C handler should call `ApplicationState::save_and_quit()`
   * [ ] how?
     * call `ApplicationState::handle_event(Event::RequestClose)` somehow?
-* [ ] publish Crate
-  * this is blocked by a release of guiver, which is blocked by a a release of Piet
 * [ ] add internationalization